diku-dk/futhark-website/blog/2016-04-20-futhark-and-pygame.rst

 it's just nice to show off what we have!

-A simple start: Game of Life
+A Simple Start: Game of Life
 ----------------------------

 Let's start with Futhark's own Game of Life visualisation.
 This is